This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if your child wants a realistic phone experience and you can accept the risk of early failure.
+Worth considering if your child loves dinosaurs and wants a realistic phone with camera and games, and you are willing to accept potential early battery or charging problems.

 Check Latest Price